 To ensure that students considering reporting a sexual assault have as clear of an understanding as possible about the range of reporting sources, options, and different potential processes available to them, we are working to create a system (as well as materials, policies and procedures supporting that system) that will connect a student with an Advocate from Xavier's Advocate Program as early as possible so that the Advocate can review options and resources with them and answer any questions the student might have.

-The process before my position was in place was that students who wanted to report sexual assault typically did so to Campus Police and/or the Director of Student Integrity and heard about their options, related processes, and resources through those sources.
+The process before my position was in place was that students who wanted to report sexual assault typically did so to Campus Police and/or the Dean of Students and heard about their options, related processes, and resources through those sources.
 Again, working to bolster and front-load the role of the Advocates supports our goal of having students feel as empowered and in control of the process as possible.

 At what point in the process of reporting sexual assault can a survivor talk to someone completely confidentially, i.e. without being recorded and without the possibility of being subpoenaed?